jadon7/TabLink/README.md

 - Domain matching supports exact match, subdomain match, main domain match, and wildcard match
 - Input URLs will be automatically standardized to pure domain format, such as `example.com`
-- After initial installation, no domain rules are set by default

 ## Notes